Semiclassical limit for almost fermionic anyons

 The statistics of anyonic particles is labeled by a single parameter $\alpha\in[0,2[$ where the cases $\alpha = 0,1$ correspond to ordinary bosons and fermions, respectively.
 Since the many-anyon problem is not exactly soluble (even in the absence of interactions other than the statistical ones) except for the latter special values, it makes sense to study limiting parameter regimes where reduced models are obtained as effective descriptions.

-The ``almost bosonic'' limit $\alpha \to 0$ is studied in \cite{Girardot-19,LunRou-15}, in the joint limit $N\to \infty,\alpha \sim N^{-1}$, which turns out ($N$ is the particle number) to be the relevant one for the non-trivial statistics to have an effect at leading order~\cite{CorLunRou-16,CorDubLunRou-19}.
+The ``almost bosonic'' limit $\alpha \to 0$ is studied in \cite{Girardot-19,LunRou-15}, in the joint limit of the particle number $N\to \infty,\alpha \sim N^{-1}$, which turns out to be the relevant one for the non-trivial statistics to have an effect at leading order~\cite{CorLunRou-16,CorDubLunRou-19}.
 Here we study an ``almost fermionic limit'' $\alpha \to 1$ in dependence with the particle number.
 The relevant scaling in dependence of $N$ leads to a problem resembling the usual mean-field/semi-classical limit for interacting fermions~\cite{LieSim-77b,FouLewSol-15,BenPorSch-14,BarGolGotMau-03,ElgErdSchYau-04,FroKno-11}.